zanhsieh/ansible-mesos/README.md

 ## Description
 This repository contains Ansible configurations that can be used to bring up a simple Mesos/Marathon/Chronos cluster.
 It will create a cluster with a 3x masters and 3x slaves.
+This is for CentOS 7.1.

 ## Instructions
 - Pack CentOS 7.1 vagrant box from official iso with Packer (CentOS 7.1 template [here](https://github.com/shiguredo/packer-templates), build instruction [here](https://www.packer.io/intro/getting-started/build-image.html))